-A dual diagnosis occurs when an individual is struggling with both a substance use disorder and a coexisting mental health disorder.
-Dual diagnosis is a complex and prevalent condition that impacts about 25% of those with a drug or alcohol addiction, according to the Substance Abuse and Mental Health Services Administration.
+A dual diagnosis occurs when an individual is struggling with both a substance use disorder and a coexisting mental wellness disorder.
+Dual diagnosis is a complex and prevalent condition that impacts about 25% of those with a drug or alcohol addiction, according to the Substance Abuse and Mental Wellness Services Administration.
 Of those, the most common is the dual diagnosis alcohol and depression combination.

 There are two ways the dual diagnosis alcohol and depression can develop.
 In some cases, the individual is experience a major depressive episode and may turn to alcohol as a means of self-medicating their emotional pain away.
 Over time, the tolerance to alcohol increases, resulting in more excessive drinking and potentially alcohol addiction.
 This is a situation where depression was a precursor to alcoholism.
 In others, the individual develops alcoholism first.
 As the consequences that result from the alcohol addiction mount, depression can set in, indicating that alcoholism can trigger a depressive disorder.
 In both scenarios, the dual diagnosis alcohol and depression is the outcome.